Feature Alignment: Rethinking Efficient Active Learning via Proxy in the Context of Pre-trained Models: Method

 \section{Method}

-In line with the analysis presented in sec.~\ref{sec:obser}, addressing the performance drop of SVPp primarily involves focusing on the disparities between SVPp and standard active learning in redundant and missing regions.
-For samples in the redundant region, the fine-tuned model can predict these samples correctly with high confidence, but the proxy model struggles to differentiate them.
-This suggests that the features of the fine-tuned model are more suitable for distinguishing these samples.
-So, we suggest performing a complete model fine-tuning as the number of these samples increases, updating the pre-computed features to enhance the proxy model's discriminative capacity for this region and, consequently, reducing the selection of redundant region samples.
-The data selection stage of our method is shown in fig.~\ref{fig:framew}.
+This section first addresses the issue of the increasing proportion of region C samples, which makes LP-FT insufficient to prevent the decline in SVPp active learning performance.
+Region C refers to samples that the fine-tuned model can predict correctly with high confidence, while the proxy model struggles to differentiate them (high uncertainty).
+This indicates that the fine-tuned model’s features are more suitable for distinguishing these samples.
+To address this, we recommend fine-tuning the pre-trained model as the number of region C samples increases.
+Updating the pre-computed features enhances the proxy model’s discriminative capacity, thereby reducing the proportion of region C samples.
+Additionally, when updating pre-computed features, we switch the model training method from LP-FT to fine-tuning.
+Continuing with LP-FT when fine-tuned features outperform pre-trained features can lead to suboptimal results by hindering necessary modifications to the pre-trained model.

-For the missing region, these samples are selected to assist the fine-tuned model in preserving valuable pre-trained information as discussed in sec.~\ref{sec:obser}.
-So, the focus should be on aiding the fine-tuned model in inheriting the ability to distinguish missing region samples from the pre-trained model rather than selecting them.
-Specifically, in sec.~\ref{sec:changep}, we describe how to determine the moment for updating pre-computed features.
-In sec.~\ref{sec:lpft}, we detail how to mitigate the impact of the missing samples by altering the training method of the final model.